 - Primary care

 Applicants are encouraged to include populations that suffer from poorer health outcomes than the rest of the rural population, such as racial and ethnic minorities, homeless populations, pregnant women, and adolescents, among other groups.

-Eligible applicants include rural or urban nonprofit entities that will provide services through a telehealth network.
-Each entity participating in the networks may be a nonprofit or for-profit entity.
+Eligible applicants include rural or urban nonprofit or for-profit entities with demonstrated experience using telehealth technologies to serve rural populations.
 Faith-based, community-based organizations, and tribal organizations are eligible to apply.
 Services must be provided to rural communities, although the applicant can be located in an urban area.

-The Telehealth Network shall include at least two of the following entities (at least one of which shall be a community-based health care provider):
+The telehealth network shall include at least three of the following entities as distant sites (at least one of which shall be a community-based health care provider):

 - Local health departments

 - Other publicly funded health or social service agencies

 - Providers of healthcare services in the home